lucky-J/hp-test-task/README.md

     * [ ] Prints the final message.
 Should be like {Hi} {First name} {Bye}
   * [ ] Broker service
     * [ ] Listens for "Hi" message from the Requester
-    * [ ] Stores "Hi" into db.
+    * [x] Stores "Hi" into db.
 Schema "Broker", table "request"
     * [ ] Returns identifier to the requester
     * [x] Produces message to the kafkas' topic A
-    * [ ] Waiting for the message from Service A
+    * [x] Waiting for the message from Service A
-    * [ ] Sends the message from Service A to the Topic B*
+    * [x] Sends the message from Service A to the Topic B
-    * [ ] Waiting for the message from Service B
+    * [x] Waiting for the message from Service B
-    * [ ] Stores full message into db under unique identifier.
+    * [x] Stores full message into db under unique identifier.
 Schema "Broker", table "request"
+    * [ ] Returns full message to the client
   * [ ] Service A
     * [ ] Listens Topic A
     * [ ] Adds a random name.
 List of names: Joao, Bram, Gabriel, Fehim, Eni, Patrick, Micha, Mirzet, Liliana, Sebastien.